 This section defines the policies for the formatting and the population of values for Party Identifiers in federation used by PEPPOL.

-It should be pointed out here that this policy covers only use of document’s Party/IdentifierID and Party/EndpointID.
-Other identifiers within documents are out of scope.
+It should be pointed out here that this policy covers only use of UBL document’s Party/IdentifierID and Party/EndpointID.
+Other party identifiers within UBL documents are out of scope.

 Format